 The European Human Rights Reports database is the best Westlaw source for European Court of Human Rights cases.

 Sample searches (run as "Advanced" searches on Westlaw):

-Locally, Hastings Law Library has the official reports of the European Court of Human Rights from 1961 to 1996 and from 2002 to 2006.
+Locally, Hastings Law Library has the official reports of the European Court of Human Rights from 1962 to 2012.